gabhab/stacks-workshop/topics.markdown

-# Dimension theory of algebraic stacks: work on things like
+# Dimension theory of algebraic stacks
-Irreducible components of algebraic stacks, checking that dimension theory works out, etc. A tiny bit of material can be found in [tag 0AFL](http://stacks.math.columbia.edu/tag/0AFL) which was contributed by Burt Totaro.
+The idea would be to work on irreducible components of algebraic stacks, checking that dimension theory works out, etc. A tiny bit of material can be found in [tag 0AFL](http://stacks.math.columbia.edu/tag/0AFL) which was contributed by Burt Totaro.

 # Coarse moduli spaces for (not necessarily DM) algebraic stacks